Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: LB-BSP

-\textbf{NARX.} The NARX model we use is basically an extended recurrent neural network that takes three series as inputs: past values of sample processing speeds ($\boldsymbol{v}$), current and past values of the two \emph{driving} resources: CPU/memory usage ($\boldsymbol{c}/\boldsymbol{m}$).
-Essentially, NARX aims to learn a \emph{nonlinear function} $F(\cdot)$ between predicted speed and a limited view (specified with a \emph{look-back window}) of the input series:
+\textbf{NARX Approach.} The NARX model we use is basically an extended recurrent neural network that takes three series as inputs: past values of sample processing speed ($\boldsymbol{v}$), current and past values of the two \emph{driving} resources---CPU and memory usage ($\boldsymbol{c}/\boldsymbol{m}$).
+Essentially, NARX aims to learn a \emph{nonlinear function} $F(\cdot)$ between the predicted speed and a limited view (specified with a \emph{look-back window size}) of the input series:

-Here $v^k$, $c^k$ and $m^k$ respectively represents the value of \emph{speed}, \emph{CPU} and \emph{memory} usage in iteration $k$; $d_v$, $d_c$ and $d_m$ represent the corresponded \emph{look-back window size} of each series.
-Fig.~\ref{fig:narx} shows the unfolded architecture of NARX, in which the values of each series within the look-back window are fed into a \emph{feedforward} neural network.
+Here $v^k$, $c^k$ and $m^k$ represent the value of \emph{speed}, \emph{CPU} and \emph{memory} usage in iteration $k$, respectively; $d_v$, $d_c$ and $d_m$ represent the corresponded \emph{look-back window size} of each series.
+Fig.~\ref{fig:narx} shows the unfolded architecture of the NARX model, in which the input series are fed into a \emph{feedforward} neural network.

-In practice, to ensure high prediction accuracy, we maintain a NARX model for each worker, which is trained online with the incrementally collected execution data (i.e., $\boldsymbol{v}$, $\boldsymbol{c}$ and $\boldsymbol{m}$).
-To avoid high model complexity, as in other prediction works \cite{argyropoulos2016narx, cadenas2016wind}, the \emph{look-back window} sizes for all the three input series are set to $2$, and we include only \emph{one} hidden layer in the feedforward network.
-Such a simple NARX model, with \emph{less than} 20 parameters, can avoid over-fitting and achieve fast convergence.
-In practice (\cref{sec:deepdive}), we find it can meanwhile make predictions accurate enough, beating all those potential approaches we surveyed.
+The batch size adjusting process with NARX is elaborated in Alg.\ref{alg:cpu-lbbsp}.
+In practice, to ensure high prediction accuracy, we maintain a NARX model for each worker, which is trained with the historical execution information (i.e., $\boldsymbol{v}$, $\boldsymbol{c}$ and $\boldsymbol{m}$).
+To avoid high model complexity, as in existing prediction works \cite{argyropoulos2016narx, cadenas2016wind}, the \emph{look-back window} sizes for all the three input series are set to $2$, and we include only \emph{one} hidden layer in the feedforward network.
+Such a simple model can avoid over-fitting and converge fast.
+Our later evaluation (\cref{sec:deepdive}) confirms that such a NARX-based approach can make better predictions than other approaches we surveyed.